iavilela/RNAseq/README.md

 Stomata and Neuropil polysome reads of Rattus norvegicus were obtained from https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA550323 using `prefetch`.
 The obtained `.sra` files were converted to `fasta.gz` files using `fastq_dump`.
 The obtained files are stored in a dedicated folder called `fastq`.
 These steps are carried out in the `prefetch.sh` script.

 ### Annotation Preparation
 Fasta files containing undesired RNA (rRNA, snRNA, snoRNA, tRNA, rRNA) were obtained from `Ensembl` (rRNA, snRNA and snoRNA), `GtRNAdb` (tRNA) and `NCBI` (rRNA) and concatenated for subsequent mapping of our reads.
 Likewise, a Rattus norvegicus reference genome (Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa.gz)  and a corresponding `.gtf` file (Rattus_norvegicus.Rnor_6.0.104.gtf.gz) were obtained from `Ensembl` for subsequent whole genome mapping and structural information.

-The obtained files (Rnor_r_sno_sn_t_RNA.fa, Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa and Rattus_norvegicus.Rnor_6.0.104.gtf) are in the `data` folder provided here (`.fa` files are procided in zipped form.
-May require unzipping).
-These files are needed for subsequent steps of the project and are assumed to be provided in a subfolder called `annotations` in the project root folder for the next script to work.
+The `.fa` file of the genome and the corresponding `.gtf` file are not provided on this git repository due to file sizes and are expected to be downloaded individually.
+The file containing the undesired RNA (Rnor_r_sno_sn_t_RNA.fa.gz) is in the `data` folder provided here.
+This file may need to be unzipped for further procedures to work.
+All of the files are assumed to be provided in a subfolder called `annotations` in the project root folder for the next script to work.

 The obtained genome and undesired RNA sequences were indexed using `bowtie`, which generated multiple `.ebwt` files that remain stored in the `annotations` folder.
 These steps are performed in the `prepareIndices.sh` script.